How low can you go? Volkswagen throws down the emissions gauntlet

-Sustainable BusinessHow low can you go?
-Volkswagen throws down the emissions gauntlet

-Volkswagen (VOWG_p.DE) has softened its stance on tough new European carbon dioxide emissions targets for automakers, betting it can absorb more stringent cuts than its rivals, sources familiar with the matter told Reuters.
+FRANKFURT (Reuters) - Volkswagen has softened its stance on tough new European carbon dioxide emissions targets for automakers, betting it can absorb more stringent cuts than its rivals, sources familiar with the matter told Reuters.

 Three sources told Reuters that Volkswagen, which owns car brands including Porsche, Audi, VW, Seat and Skoda, is quietly letting policymakers in Brussels know that it would support more ambitious cuts in emissions than other car manufacturers.